Zap! in Stories of Perth

-Four stories in Just Off Message: a 20th anniversary anthology
+Four stories in Just Off Message: a 20th year anthology

 A non-fiction piece about my (torturous) pathway to publication, Hard Travelin, appears in Writing the Dream.

-My 'Housos vs Raymond Carver' story Enter Sandman, Exit Light has been published in Tincture Journal #9.
+My 'Housos vs Raymond Carver' story Enter Sandman, Exit Light appears in Tincture Journal #9.

 The third Tyler Bramble story, A Void, was shortlisted for the 2013 Carmel Bird Award and is published in The Great Unknown from Spineless Wonders alongside a host of talented writers like Mark O'Flynn, PM Newton and Deborah Biancotti.